golclinics/golclinics-dsa/03-Linked_Lists/_class_work.md

+Create linked list with six nodes.
+Traverse the created list and print the data of each node.

 **Instructions:**
 - Fork (the clone) `https://github.com/golclinics/golclinics-dsa` and create a folder/directory called `classwork`.
 In it, create another folder/dir called `04`.
 That is where we will put all our